Bailiffs And High Court Writs (HCEO).

 • The original judgment is UNDER £600

-Regulations stipulate that judgment debts must exceed £600 for a creditor to transfer enforcement to the High Court.
-If the judgment amount is less than £600, regardless of any inflation adjustments made by the enforcement company, you have the option to apply to the High Court for a stay of the writ of control.
+Regulations say judgments debts must be over £600 before a creditor can transfer the enforcement to the High Court and apply for a High Court Writ.
+If the judgment is less than £600, disregarding any inflation applied by the enforcement company, you can apply to the High Court to stay the writ.

 • Learn More